 From sunup to sundown, every day in the life of those with diabetes is loaded with a number of tasks to control the disease.
-Between medicines, insulin needles, monitoring blood sugar levels, physical exercise, and handling nutritional requirements, it’s common for those living with diabetes to feel stressed.
+Between medicines, insulin needles, monitoring blood sugar levels, physical exercise, and handling nutritional requirements, it’s common for people to have to manage stress and diabetes at the same time.

-Dakota Home Care’s in-home care professionals understand the obstacles and struggles of diabetes care management, and share the following ideas to help reduce stress and remain in ideal health:
+Dakota Home Care understands the obstacles and struggles of diabetes care management, and share the following ideas to help manage stress and diabetes to remain in ideal health:

 - Remember, none of us is perfect.
 Effective diabetes care doesn’t require being perfect with care every single day.
 It is common for some days to be better than other days and it is crucial to be forgiving of the occasional glucose fluctuation, creating opportunities to make note of lessons learned for better management in the future.